NBC Sports Chicago: History

-With Comcast's acquisition of NBC Universal (owners of NBC and Telemundo Owned & Operated duopoly stations WMAQ-TV and WSNS-TV) in February 2011, Comcast SportsNet was also integrated into the new NBC Sports Group unit, culminating with the addition of the peacock logo in September 2012 and an updated graphics package based on that introduced by NBC Sports for its NBC and national cable broadcasts in January 2013.
+With Comcast's acquisition of NBC Universal (owners of NBC and Telemundo owned and operated duopoly stations WMAQ-TV and WSNS-TV) in February 2011, Comcast SportsNet was also integrated into the new NBC Sports Group unit, culminating with the addition of the peacock logo in September 2012 and an updated graphics package based on that introduced by NBC Sports for its NBC and national cable broadcasts in January 2013.
 The updated graphics were implemented on CSN's live game coverage and all studio shows, with the exception of SportsNet Central.

 In September 2012, Comcast SportsNet Chicago and its sister Comcast SportsNet outlets ceased carrying Fox Sports Networks-supplied programming, after failing to reach an agreement to continue carrying FSN's nationally distributed programs.
 SportsNet Central would ultimately implement a new on-air look of its own and on April 14, 2014, in conjunction with that change, the program switched to the updated graphics package introduced three years earlier.

 On October 2, 2017, the network was rebranded as NBC Sports Chicago, as part of a larger rebranding of the Comcast SportsNet networks under the NBC Sports brand.

-On January 2, 2019, the White Sox, Bulls, and Blackhawks agreed to an exclusive multi-year deal with NBC Sports Chicago beginning in the fall of 2019, ending their broadcasts on WGN-TV.
+On January 2, 2019, the White Sox, Bulls, and Blackhawks agreed to an exclusive five-year deal with NBC Sports Chicago beginning in the fall of 2019, ending their broadcasts on WGN-TV.
 The Cubs, with the 2020 launch of the team-owned Marquee Sports Network, moved their games to that cable channel after 15 years with the network ending with the 2019 season.

 In April 2019, the network acquired regional rights to the Chicago Red Stars of the National Women's Soccer League.

 On October 1, 2019 Dish dropped NBC Sports Chicago from both its satellite service and its streaming service Sling.

-In July 2021, it was announced that the Sinclair Broadcast Group (part owner of Marquee Sports Network and owners of the Bally Sports Regional Networks) considering buying NBC Sports Chicago and the entire NBC Sports Regional Networks unit from Comcast and could possibly to become the sister channel of Marquee, along with Sinclair's owned stations in the state of Illinois including ABC affiliated stations WICS/WICD, its LMA partners Fox affiliated WRSP-TV/WCCU and The CW affiliated WBUI in Champaign-Urbana-Springfield, TBD owned & operated station WHOI in Peoria-Bloomington, Fox affiliated station KBSI and MyNetworkTV affiliated sister WDKA in Harrisburg (which is also serving the Cape Girardeau, Missouri-Paducah, Kentucky market), and CBS and ABC dual affiliated station KHQA-TV in Quincy (also serving the Hannibal, Missouri market) if the sale is completed.
+In July 2021, it was announced that the Sinclair Broadcast Group (part owner of Marquee Sports Network and owners of the Bally Sports Regional Networks) was considering buying the entire NBC Sports Regional Networks unit from Comcast.
+The sale never occurred.

+In May 2024, the Bulls, Blackhawks, and White Sox decided to move to a new network, named Chicago Sports Network, run by Standard Media Group, when the five-year deal that was signed in 2019 to expire on September 30, 2024.

+On September 30, 2024, NBC Sports Chicago ceased operations at 11:59 p.m., after airing reruns of various special programs (including Chicago's past championship parades, the premieres of Sportsnite and Chicago Tribune Live, and the network's 20th anniversary special in repetition).
+The network went dark following a commercial for The Nature Conservancy before putting up a placeholder for minutes saying that the channel "is no longer in service".
+The former network was ultimately replaced by the Chicago Sports Network several minutes later.